jnmaloof/AdvancedR/Chapter_3.md

 #### 4. Why is the default missing value, NA, a logical vector?
 What’s special about logical vectors?
 (Hint: think about c(FALSE, NA_character_).)

-_Logicals can be coereced to all other types_
+_Logicals can be coerced to all other types_

 #### 5. Precisely what do is.atomic(), is.numeric(), and is.vector() test for?